unofficial-uoregon-dissertation-formats/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/README.md

 # Unofficial Dissertation Stylesheet for Markdown + LaTeX using APA Format for the University of Oregon

-This repository contains template files and sample text for rendering a dissertation using APA format and conforming to the University of Oregon's Graduate School's [https://gradschool.uoregon.edu/sites/gradschool2.uoregon.edu/files/ETD_Style_Manual_2015-2016final032016.pdf](fomatting requirements "University of Oregon ETD Style Manual").
+This repository contains template files and sample text for rendering a dissertation using APA format and conforming to the University of Oregon's Graduate School's [fomatting requirements](https://gradschool.uoregon.edu/sites/gradschool2.uoregon.edu/files/ETD_Style_Manual_2015-2016final032016.pdf "University of Oregon ETD Style Manual").

 **This repository is not officially associated with the University of Oregon.
 It is currently graduate-student run.**